MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images: Experiments

 \subsection{Temperature analysis}

-Temperature is a tool to enforce the uncertainty of the teacher network to emerge.
+Temperature is a hyperparameter to control the uncertainty in teacher's output.
 This uncertainty may be used as similarity information between different classes to enhance the training.
 However, there is no formulation for selecting the most effective temperature; it is set empirically.
-Hence, we did a grid search for temperatures of [2, 4, 8, 16, 20, 32, 64] with 10-fold cross validation across all of our student networks using both CK+ (see Figure \ref{fig:ck_temperature}) and Oulu-CASIA (see Figure \ref{fig:oulu_temperature}) datasets using a subject-independent train \& validation split.
+Hence, we did a grid search for temperatures of [2, 4, 8, 16, 20, 32, 64] with 10-fold cross-validation across all of our student networks using both CK+ (see Figure \ref{fig:ck_temperature}) and Oulu-CASIA (see Figure \ref{fig:oulu_temperature}) datasets using a subject-independent train \& validation split.
 Moreover, we did a grid search for a random train \& validation split as well (see Figures \ref{fig:ck_temperature_random} and \ref{fig:oulu_temperature_random}).

 According to the results, smaller models are more prone to temperature changes in general, and performances for a given temperature seem rather stochastic.
-However, large models show different characteristics for random split case and subject-independent split case.
-When subject-independent split is used, we observe fluctuations in performance for all models regardless of their size.
-Whereas for random split case, large models have relatively stable performances.
-Nevertheless, when calibrated adequately, KD improves the overall FER performance as it can be seen at figures \ref{fig:ck_student_teacher} and \ref{fig:oulu_student_teacher} for subject-independent split case.
+However, large models show different characteristics for the random split case and subject-independent split case.
+When the subject-independent split is used, we observe fluctuations in performance for all models regardless of their size.
+Whereas for the random split case, large models have relatively stable performances.
+Nevertheless, when calibrated adequately, KD improves the overall FER performance for the subject-independent split case.